benfiola/homelab/README.md

 > [!IMPORTANT]
 > Raspberry PI machines do not automatically reboot after installation.
 Manually power cycle them.

-#### Linstor-specific setup
+#### Piraeus-specific setup

-In order for Linstor to operate correctly, an LVM thin pool needs to be configured on the node after it joints the cluster.
+In order for Piraeus to operate correctly, an LVM thin pool needs to be configured on the node after it joints the cluster.

 Run the following command to open a privileged shell on the node: